Direct-PoseNet: Absolute Pose Regression with Photometric Consistency: Introduction

 \section{Introduction}

 Camera localization is a classical problem in computer vision and robotics.
 It is a core component for many applications such as virtual and augmented reality, indoor navigation systems, and autonomous driving.
-A typical visual-based localization algorithm is designed to determine the camera's 6-DOF positions and orientations from taking an RGB or RGB-D image as its input.
+A typical visual-based localization algorithm is designed to determine the camera's 6-DOF positions and orientations from taking as input an RGB or RGB-D image.

 The classical approach to solve this problem is built upon finding 2D-3D correspondences~\cite{Brachmann17, Brachmann18, brachmann2020dsacstar, Sattler12, Sattler17, Shotton13, Taira18} between 2D image position and 3D points in space.
 Then an $n$-point pose (PnP) solver is applied to the 2D-3D matches inside a RANSAC~\cite{brachmann2019ngransac, Chum08, Fischler81, Raguram13} loop.
 Traditionally, 2D-3D matches can be found using local feature descriptor matching, and many approaches require depth or structure-from-motion (SfM) reconstruction to build robust 3D geometric correlations~\cite{Sattler11, Sattler17}.
 Recent methods use machine learning to regress 3D scene coordinates from image patches~\cite{Brachmann17, Brachmann18, brachmann2020dsacstar, Shotton13} directly.
 Overall, 3D structure-based methods still achieve state-of-the-art (SOTA) accuracy, as discussed by Sattler \etal~\cite{Sattler19}.
 However, the presence of highly accurate depth images or SfM models is not universally available in real-life applications, especially for many consumer-grade devices such as smartphones or tablets.
-Most 3D structure-based methods are computation resources intensive and cannot easily achieve real-time inference with SOTA accuracy constraints.
+Most deep 3D structure-based methods are computation resources intensive and cannot easily achieve real-time inference with SOTA accuracy constraints.